 - Firstly, the network status.
 You’ll want to continuously check on network speed and if the network is online or ever goes down.

 - Secondly, critical infrastructure devices.
-You’ll definitely want to monitor key components of the infrastructure, including firewalls, access points, routers and network switches.
+You’ll want to monitor key infrastructure components, including firewalls, access points, routers, and network switches.

 - Thirdly, network configuration changes.
-For security purposes you’ll want to be monitoring for any changes to network configuration on critical infrastructure such as firewalls and network switches.
+For security purposes, you’ll want to monitor any changes to network configuration on critical infrastructure such as firewalls and network switches.

 - Device uptime.
-You’ll want to continuously be monitoring the status of devices and get historical information about this.
+You’ll want to continuously monitor the device status and get historical information.